 The Georgetown Gateways program seeks to enhance the entry points to Georgetown in a way that creates a sense of arrival for visitors, provides a familiar sense of return for residents and employees, and orients and informs those entering Georgetown.

 Through a collaborative design process, the Georgetown BID is creating a design plan to enhance these gateways in a way that is complementary, informative, and reflective of the character of the neighborhood.
-The Georgetown BID has selected Beyer Blinder Belle, a renowned local architecture firm, as the design partner for this project.
+The Georgetown BID has selected Beyer Blinder Belle, a renowned Georgetown architecture firm, as the design partner.
+A Gateways Committee with resprensentatives from the architecture, business, and residential communties, as well as key government agencies, will work with Beyer Blinder Belle on a comprehensive design plan.

 The initiative emerged from the Georgetown 2028 15-year action plan to alleviate the uncertainty many visitors experience in identifying the beginning of Georgetown’s commercial district.
 The project team hopes to have a completed design for the gateways by the end of 2017 and begin implementation in 2018.
 The implementation is designed to phase in gateway elements at various sites.